planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Active foes and enemies are not the only dangers to face.
 This section holds all sorts of hazardous features to spice up a Scene.

-### Abnormal Status

-Other status effects exist to vex characters aside from the usual Staggered and Fallen conditions.
-Most are awful but temporary, lasting until their source is removed or addressed.
-Record them on the upper right-hand corner of the character sheet in the “Other Status” box until then.

--   **Blinded**: Cannot see or perform tasks reliant on sight, such as reading.
-Other Checks less reliant on sight are at +3 Difficulty.
-Others may use Sneak against them as if they have Cover.
--   **Deafened**: cannot perform hearing-related tasks, like listening to speech or music.
-A Sign language or lip-reading CONCEPT may make up for this.
-Others may use Sneak against them as if they have Cover.
--   **Encumbered**: Every carrying more gear weight than their carry step allows.
-Take a -1D POISE Check penalty each time Load Step is exceeded.
-If the penalty equals their POISE, they are Incapacitated.
--   **Incapacitated**: unconscious or paralyzed.
-A safer version of Fallen.
-POISE drops to zero and they lose their Action.
--   **Rattled**: dismayed by a Rattle or other trauma.
-Prevents Rallies and Surges on their next Action, or more with Edge.
--   **Strained**: suffering from afflictions or deprivations such as poison, disease, thirst, fatigue, hunger, and suffocation.
-These apply a minimum Difficulty on Checks until relieved.
-When Strain exceeds Mettle, the outcome is usually death.
-Strain can have many sources, but these do not stack.
-Apply only the highest one.
--   **Surprised**: caught unawares, you do not get an Action for the first Scene when Initiative starts.
-Next Scene, you are no longer Surprised, and this effect ends.

 ### Affliction

 Adventurers must beware of venomous snakes, blowgun darts, the miasma of the tomb, and a “mickey” slipped in their drink!
 These impart dreadful urgency to any scene.
-If exposed to an Affliction, the Guide Rolls its Potence and subtracts the target’s soaking Attribute, typically FRAME for poisons and POISE for diseases.
-Anything left becomes Strain.
+If exposed to an Affliction, the Guide Rolls its Potence and Soaks with FRAME for poisons and POISE for diseases.
+If there is anything left, they take the Afflicted Status and raise Difficulty by that amount.
 Keep rolling each interval for as long as the new Roll is higher than the last.
-If Strain exceeds the target’s Mettle, they are dead.
-Less lethal agents like tranquilizers or chronic illnesses inflict the Incapacitated status instead, only resulting in death beyond twice the victim’s Mettle.
+If the Difficulty plus exceeds the target’s CONCEPT, they are dead.
+Less lethal agents like tranquilizers or chronic illnesses inflict the Incapacitated status instead, only resulting in death beyond twice the victim’s CONCEPT.

 A result equal to or lower than the prior Roll means the affliction has weakened, so do not Roll the next interval.
-The Strain remains until they rise the next day or so.
+The Difficulty plus remains until they rise the next day or so.
 A Know Check may suggest a Treatment, which stops the Rolls and clears the Strain effects.

 <center>
 <strong>SAMPLE AFFLICTIONS</strong>